PANCHO7532/gd-server-bridge/README.md

 ## Connect Geometry Dash clients to multiple servers.
 With this new script, you can connect to other Geometry Dash servers stored in the web without editing over and over the game files.

+## Features
+This project contains the following features:

+- The bridge supports client versions: 1.0 - 1.8 (in the future will it be more support)

+- You can connect to Robtop's server in older versions but don't works very well.
 ## Installing
 The installation its easy, the script doesn't needs SQL DB'S.